 • serve as Ex-Officio and act as advisor to the President, Executive Board, Advisory Council and the General Assembly;

 • serve as liaison with the National Art Education Association;

 • serve as the AENJ representative to the Delegate Assembly of the NAEA for the first year of his/her term;

 • review policy and make recommendations for inclusions into the policy manual to the Executive Board prior to the Policy Review Executive Board Meeting scheduled by the President.

-B. Terms of Office - The term of office of all elected officers shall be for one (1) year.
+B. Terms of Office - The term of office of all elected officers shall be for two (2) years.

 C. Officer Dismissal Procedure: The AENJ Executive Board may dismiss an elected officer, for cause* by this procedure:

 A determination, at a scheduled Board meeting, that the officer is not performing his/her duties.
 The President will issue a written communication concerning failure to perform job, or if the President is not performing his/her duties, the President-elect will issue the communication.
 If the situation does not improve, a removal for cause vote is taken by the Executive Board and, following a two thirds vote approval, the President will send a registered letter announcing the officer's removal.